DevExpress/testcafe/docs/articles/blog/2018-03-01-testcafe-v0-19-0-released.md

 ### ⚙ Filtering Elements by Their Visibility ([#1018](https://github.com/DevExpress/testcafe/issues/1018))

-You can now filter the selector's matching set to leave only visible or hidden elements.
+You can now filter the selector's matched set to leave only visible or hidden elements.
 To do this, use the [filterVisible](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.html#filtervisible) and [filterHidden](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.html#filterhidden) methods.

 ```js
 import { Selector } from 'testcafe';